-It’s so easy to make this vegetarian lasagne.
+It’s so easy to make this recipe.
 You simply fry off your vegetables and then add tomatoes, stock and seasoning and cook until you have an amazing, rich tomato sauce.

 Then instead of making a separate cheese sauce you stir cream cheese through the tomatoes and nestle dried lasagne sheets into the sauce before baking with plenty of mozzarella on top.
 It’s so simple but has the best flavour!

-HOW TO MAKE ONE POT VEGETARIAN LASAGNE (STEP BY STEP):
+HOW TO MAKE VEGETARIAN LASAGNE (STEP BY STEP):

 - Heat the oven.
 Heat the oil and fry the onion for a few minutes followed by the garlic, carrot, courgette, mushroom and pepper.
 Cook for another 10 minutes.